TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 This question type specifies a multiple choice question in which the student can only select one answer.
 Moodle renders a radio button next to each answer.

-Note that the points attribute is optional for each answer, however it is only valid to declare the points for all the answers within a question OR none of the answers should contain the attribute points, in which case the first answer is assumed the correct one an the other are assumed incorrect.
+Note that the `points` attribute for each answer is optional.
+However, it is only valid to specify points for all OR none of the answers within a question.
+If you do not specify `points`, the first answer is assumed the correct one and the other are assumed incorrect.

 The full YAML format for such a question is as follows: